The following is a list of the Bhutanese Food that one must not miss out on their trip to this Himalayan Kingdom:

 There are also other variations of this dish that is worth trying:

-Shakam Datshi is another form of this dish which is made from dried Bhutanese beef which is a very popular meat.
+2. Shakam Datshi Shakam Datshi is another form of this dish which is made from dried Bhutanese beef which is very popular meat.
 The beef is dried and preserved but not completely dehydrated.
 This is then simmered in cheese and butter.

 Variations of Phaksha Paa include: